zachras/llvm-project/README.md

 # The LLVM Compiler Infrastructure

+This fork of the LLVM project is part of the Bachelor's Thesis of Zacharias Rasoulis (with SID: csd4347) from the Computer Science Department of the University of Crete.

 This directory and its sub-directories contain the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.